ineiti/livequiz/README.md

   - corrections
     - order is still buggy with db_240523
     - even in reverse order, the result is not satisfactory
-    - when called with course/id/corrections, all fields are green
-    - even when clicking directly on "corrections" the first time, it shows all green.
   - ui
     - on mobile devices, long answers are hidden partially
   - stats